Automorphic orbits in free groups: recent progress: Orbit-blocking words

 By definition, primitivity-blocking words are those that cannot be subwords of any {\it cyclically reduced} primitive elements.
 What is needed to prove Theorem \ref{Tblocking} is words with somewhat stronger property: they cannot be subwords even of some primitive elements that are not cyclically reduced.

-\begin{dfn} Call a basis of $F_r$ \defnsub{\CCLR} if there is no element $g \in F_r$ such that conjugating each element of the basis by $g$ decreases the sum of the lengths of the basis elements. \end{dfn}
+\begin{defi} Call a basis of $F_r$ \defnsub{\CCLR} if there is no element $g \in F_r$ such that conjugating each element of the basis by $g$ decreases the sum of the lengths of the basis elements. \end{defi}

 Then there is the following technical result of independent interest.